nikaiser/portfolio_docs/src/content/docs/3.2___lab/index.md

 *Fig. 3: Rev 3, different view.
 Computer stand built by our intern, used for CAD and shared McMaster order.*

 ![](IMG_2613.JPEG)
 *Fig. 4: Testing stand for bulk testing of 8 boxes at a time.
-Used to conduct longevity and lifetime testing. (intern in foreground)*
+Used to conduct longevity and lifetime testing. (intern in foreground + electrical engineer in background)*